“Without the Mike Yarrow Award my project in Honduras would have been difficult if not impossible.”

 Clarence “Mike” Yarrow (DS’25 CB’28 TA’28) led the establishment and operation of the Pasadena Branch of Telluride Association, which operated from 1947 to 1952.
 In addition to his Telluride activities, Mike was a committed Quaker who worked for world peace in many capacities, at home and abroad.
 A number of Pasadena Branch alumni and friends have worked to establish the Mike Yarrow Adventurous Education Award in his memory to enable Telluride branchmembers to pursue summer educational projects that reflect his spirit.

-The deadline for the application for the 2018 Yarrow Award is still to be determined.
+The deadline for the application for the 2018 Yarrow Award is March 23, 2018.
 The award recipient is usually announced by the Awards Committee in late March, in time for students to make their summer plans.

 At its 2015 Convention, Telluride Association announced a one-time essay contest in honor of former Telluride Association Chancellor E. M. Johnson on the theme of “The Purpose, Promise, and Practices of Telluride Association, ” open to all Association alumni not currently members of Telluride Association.
 Entrants submitted essays of one thousand words by January 6, 2015, which were judged by the Awards Committee based on their depth of analysis and grace in verbal expression.
 Entrants were divided into two divisions: Division I applicants had not yet earned their bachelor’s degree at the time of submission; Division II applicants had already earned their bachelor’s degree at the time of submission.
 The first prize essay in each division received $1000; the second prize essay received $750; and the third prize essay received $500.
 The names winners in each division and their essays are posted below: